TPhilippon/SatData_timeSeries/README.md

-# GeoData_extraction
+# Satellital GeoData extraction and time series
 # The purpose is to extract a zone from NASA database or other possible satellital imagery.
-# We wanted to include coordinates choice to allow more treatments, and geographical analisys.
+# We wanted to include coordinates choice to allow more treatments, and geographical analysis.